ST10229039/MVCPOE/README.md

 ClaimsController: Manage claims for lecturers and programming managers.
 UsersController: Handle user registration, login,

+Lecturer Submission: When a lecturer submits a claim, the application should:

+Validate inputs (e.g., hours worked, rates).
+Save the claim to the database with a status of Pending.
+Manager Review: A programming manager should be able to:

+View pending claims.
+Approve or reject claims, which updates the claim’s status in the database.

 Views: Implement views for different actions.
 Examples: